 We are required to meet certain financial tests (including, but not limited to, a minimum bid price for our common stock of \$1.00) to maintain the listing of our common stock on the Nasdaq Stock Market.
-Our common stock price has traded below the \$1.00 minimum level and we have been notified that our common stock would be recommended for delisting (subject to any appeal we file) if we did not regain compliance with this listing requirement prior to February 24, 2003.
-Nasdaq has recently approved a proposal to extend the minimum bid price grace period from 180 days to 540 days for all companies demonstrating compliance with the core SmallCap initial listing criteria.
-Currently, we are in compliance with the core Nasdaq SmallCap initial listing requirements, but continue not to meet the \$1.00 minimum bid price.
-Prior to implementation by the Nasdaq, the Securities and Exchange Commission (SEC) must approve this plan.
-If the current proposal is approved, we would be able to receive an additional 180-day extension beyond February 24, 2003 to comply with the listing requirements of the Nasdaq SmallCap Market.
-If the SEC does not approve the Nasdaq proposal, and we continue to trade below the \$1.00 minimum level, it could be more difficult for us to maintain compliance with the listing standards, the result of which would be that our stock may be delisted and moved to the OTC Bulletin Board or other quotation system for trading.
+Our common stock price has traded below the \$1.00 minimum level and we have been notified that our common stock would be recommended for delisting (subject to any appeal we would file) if we did not regain compliance with this listing requirement prior to May 23, 2003.
+The end result could be that our stock may be delisted and moved to the OTC Bulletin Board or other quotation system for trading if we are not able to regain compliance or achieve the requirements established in an appeal.

-We must successfully complete our clinical trials to be able to market our products.
+We must successfully complete our clinical trials to be able to market certain of our products.

-To be able to market products in the United States, we must demonstrate, through extensive preclinical studies and clinical trials, the safety and efficacy of our processes and product candidates, together with the cells produced by such processes in such products, for application in the treatment of humans.
+To be able to market cell products in the United States, we must demonstrate, through extensive preclinical studies and clinical trials, the safety and efficacy of our processes and product candidates, for application in the treatment of humans.
 If our clinical trials are not successful, our products may not be marketable.

 Our ability to complete our clinical trials in a timely manner depends on many factors, including the rate of patient enrollment.
 Patient enrollment can vary with the size of the patient population, the proximity of suitable patients to clinical sites, perceptions of the utility of cell therapy for the treatment of certain diseases and the eligibility criteria for the study.
 We have experienced delays in patient accrual in our previous and current clinical trials.
-If we experience delays in patient accrual, we could experience increased costs and delays associated with clinical trials, which would impair our product development programs and our ability to market our products.
+If we experience future delays in patient accrual, we could experience increased costs and delays associated with clinical trials, which would impair our product development programs and our ability to market our products.
 Furthermore, the FDA monitors the progress of clinical trials and it may suspend or terminate clinical trials at any time due to patient safety or other considerations.